How to ingest data from AWS S3 into Elastic Cloud - Part 3: Elastic S3 Connector

 Learn about different options to ingest data from AWS S3 into Elastic Cloud.
 This time we will focus on Elastic S3 Connector.

 This is the third installment in a multi-part blog series exploring different options for ingesting data from AWS S3 into Elastic Cloud.
+Check out the other parts of the series:

 In this blog, we will learn about how to ingest data from AWS S3 using the Elastic S3 Native connector.
 Elastic Native connectors are available directly within your Elastic Cloud environment.
 Customers have the option to use self-managed connector clients that provide the highest degree of customization options and flexibility.